Gichimu/jengapgw-joomla/README.md

  4. The payment option will be available and all the merchant needs to do is fill in the form with the credentials from the Jenga HQ portal.
  - The form looks like this.
  ![image](img/form.png)
- 5. After filling the form selcet the enabled drop-down on the right and select save.
+ 5. After filling the form select the enabled drop-down on the right and click the save button on top.
- 6.The  jengapgw-joomla checkout will be available on your store.
+ 6. The  jengapgw-joomla checkout will be available on your store.

 ### Contributing
-The developer's team invites pull requests for major changes.If interested,please open an issue first to discuss what you would like to change and ensure your tests are appropriate.
+The developer's team invites pull requests for major changes.
+If interested,please open an issue first to discuss what you would like to change and ensure your tests are appropriate.
  ##### Contributing proccess
  * Git clone this repository and create your won branch:
 [git checkout https://github.com/Gichimu/jengapgw-joomla.git-bname_for_new_branch]